|About Indya Moore|

 One of their most buzzed about stars is 23-year-old transgender model and actress, Indya Moore.
 We are going to celebrate the actress and give you more about the girl who portrays the fierce Angel in Pose with details from Indya Moore’s wiki.

-That’s what Indya Adrianna Moore believes herself to be, after going through a tough childhood struggling for acceptance.
+Indya Adrianna Moore believes herself to be a case study of perseverance, after going through a tough childhood struggling for acceptance.
 She was born in 1995 in the Bronx and boasts an ethnicity traced to Haiti, the Dominican Republic, and Puerto Rico.

 Moore identifies as a transgender and has known of her identity since she was a toddler.

 Like many people from the LGBTQ+ community, she was subjected to transphobia, and it made her parents afraid for her well-being.

 “My [birth] parents loved me dearly, but we were having issues with my identity being [recognized at home],” said Moore.
 “They thought I was essentially in harm’s way because of the way I existed.”

 Moore was 14 when she had to separate from her parents.
 She lived in a series of foster homes where she endured discrimination from within (and outside of) the group homes.

 “They may have known I was assigned male at birth, and they didn’t understand why I didn’t exist [as male] like I was [then].”